Tesser3kt/GEVO/3.AB PreIB/logic_and_sets/exams/resit/exam_logic_and_sets.typ

   $not (p => q)$.
 Two statements are _equivalent_ if their truth tables are the same.

-  For convenience the truth table of implication is shown below.
+  For convenience, the truth table of implication is shown below.
   #align(center)[
     #table(
       columns: 3,